grouville/valgrind_42/README.md

 # valgrind_42
 Dockerfile that includes Valgrind, Vim and Clang for corrections

 This Dockerfile will be very usefull when you want to use Valgrind.
-As you may have realized, Valgrind doesn't work on the new versions of Mac OS, that's why we made a Dockerfile for you.
+As you may have realized, Valgrind doesn't work on newer versions of Mac OS, that's why this Dockerfile exists.

 **<u>How to use this git ?</u>**